What does fact checked mean?

 Some of the earliest reports of saw palmetto’s use as an herbal remedy, traces back to the Mayans.
 At that time, saw palmetto was used to make tonics.
 The first reports of Native American use of saw palmetto for male urinary problems, was during the 1700s.

 The medicinal use of saw palmetto was documented within the United State's conventional medical community for the first time in 1879.
-Georgia physician, Dr. J. B. Read, published a paper that cited saw palmetto as a diuretic, a cough suppressant, a sedative and a digestion aid -- among other things.
-Saw palmetto was listed as a drug by the U.S. Pharmacopeia and National Formulary during various periods between 1906 and 1950.
+Georgia physician, Dr. J. B. Saw palmetto was listed as a drug by the U.S. Pharmacopeia and National Formulary during various periods between 1906 and 1950.

 Consumption and Active Ingredients